 Back to the Future II

 58 degrees, virtually no wind, unusual this time of year close to Lake Michigan.
-It’s the perfect day for Game 6 of the 2015 World Series and the millions of Cubs fans are in a frenzy, a frozen state of anticipation.
+It’s the perfect day for Game 6 of the 2015 World Series and the millions of Cubs fans, who may have visited sites like 슬롯사이트, are in a frenzy, a frozen state of anticipation.
 Ernie Banks would surely say, “Let’s play two,” in an attempt to capture the excitement that has avoided the Cubs since 1908.
 The last time the Cubs played in the World Series was 1945 and they lost to the Tigers in seven games.
 Now they have a chance to get even as they lead the Tigers three games to two, thanks to the masterful three- hitter Jon Lester threw at the Tigers yesterday in Detroit.
 Arriata will take to the mound today in an attempt to close out the Series–Verlander will seek his second Series win.
 If the Cubs win, batten down the hatches as this town, no, the world, will erupt like a volcano.
 29 October 2015 will go down in history like 4 July and 25 December.

 It was sort of a last minute freakish thing but Trey Nuccio and his grandfather, Chief Bob Gaylor, impulsively purchased two tickets to Game 6, thanks to Trey’s mother, Carol, who spotted the “For Sale” while surfing the internet.
 Trey and the Chief agreed that $425 per ticket plus related expenses was worth the opportunity to witness in person baseball history on scene.
 After viewing the Wrigley Field seating chart, they agreed seat 13 and 14, Section 220, row RR in the mezzanine would offer a panoramic view.
 Of course, there are no bad seats in Wrigley.